openshift/openshift-origin-design/designs/virtualization/4.5/Uninstall-cnv/uninstall-cnv.md

 ![Modal migrate](img/Uninstall-3-0.jpg)

- After the migration had started, the status of the VM in the list view will be updated to reflect that the migration has already started.
+After the migration has started, the status of the VM in the list view will be updated to reflect that the migration has already started.

  ![migrate status updated in the list](img/Uninstall-3-1.jpg)